 Equity release may involve a lifetime mortgage or a home reversion plan.

-To understand the features and risks, obtain a personalised illustration from a professionally qualified adviser.
+To understand the features and risks, obtain a personalised illustration from a professionally qualified advisor.
 Although you do not pay rent, you no longer own 100% of your home.
 Your estate will miss out on some share of any house price growth.
 The percentage of your home is sold for less than the market value.
 It can be difficult to reverse the deal once it has been made, as you are selling part of your home.
 A home reversion plan will reduce the value of your estate and may affect your entitlement to state benefits.
 If you pass away soon after taking out the plan, you have effectively sold your property cheaply.
-However some plans have provisions in place so that you are protected.
+However, some plans have provisions in place so that you are protected.

 Don’t just take our word for it, see what our clients have to say.